Do you ever wonder why there is so much meanness in the world?

 It is important to be very mindful about the stories we tell as well as the stories we believe.
 It will help us to support stories for their positive social and cultural contribution and help us avoid promoting malicious stories that feed the meanness between people.

-Maria Hill is the webmaster for HSP Health and HSP Health Blog, website dedicated to the health of highly sensitive people with a focus on alternative health.
+Maria Hill is the founder of Sensitive Evolution, a website dedicated to the personal development and health of highly sensitive people with a focus on alternative health.
 She is a long time meditator, reiki master, student of alternative health and Ayurveda.
 Maria is an abstract painter and is very interested in animal and human rights and the environment.

 Connect with her on Facebook, ...